January 19, 2013 -- January 5, 2014

-One of the most popular of the Museum’s rotating exhibits, Space Quest! returns on January 19th, 2013.
+One of the most popular of the Museum’s rotating exhibits, Space Quest! is back!
 Some visitor favorites will return as well, including – by popular request!-- the Rocketship play area from Habitot in Berkeley, complete with astronaut costumes and helmets.
-Little visitors will also be happy to know that the Cosmic Café play space is back, too!
+(There are also adult-size costumes this time around!)
+Little visitors will also be happy to know that the Cosmic Café play space is back with new activities.

 What’s new?
 Aspiring astronauts will enjoy “pulling some G’s” on the bicycle gyroscope and rotation chair, using the spectral and velocity tube apparatuses, or trying out the re-designed glove boxes.
 There are hands-on tables simulating Venus, Mars, and our very own Moon.
 Don’t miss the Ecozone System mini-display, demonstrating how a Moon or Mars base might operate.

 Have you ever seen a real Mars Rover?
 We have the NASA-built twin to the Mars Rover Opportunity in the Museum from October 12 through the end of the exhibit.
 The Opportunity was launched more than 10 years ago for a 90-day mission on Mars.
 10 years later, this plucky little rover is still on the job, exploring and sending back information.
 It's a real treat to have the Opportunity's twin for our visitors to see!

 More interactive family fun includes a lab with radiometer, polarizing sheets, magnets, and puzzles.
 The newly-designed Light & Color Corner includes a light-mixing device, light wave and fiber boxes, and light table with color paddles and cylinders.
 This part of the exhibit is also home to plasma balls and a Jacob’s Ladder.